SertanM/SertanM/README.md

 # 👋 Hi There
-I'm Sertan M. (a.k.a.
-TDev) Okcu and it's my github repositiory
+I'm Sertan M. "T" Okcu and it's my github repositiory

 # 💫 About Me:
 🧑‍💼I'm currently working on C# and Unity